-Initial IOM Server Configurations Server Location and Type of Server Startup Credentials Used for Server Startup and SAS Metadata Server Connection Metadata Credentials Used in Metadata Configuration Modifying the Configuration SAS Workspace Server Spawner startup script, located in the ObjectSpawner subdirectory of your install.
-See To connect to the SAS Metadata Server, the ObjectSpawner subdirectory also contains the Standard logical server definition named Main- Logical Workspace Server.
-N/A Pooling.
-See Pooling Overview and Pooling Metadata .
-Spawner Overview and Invoking the Spawner . spawner's metadata configuration file, OMRConfig.xml, which specifies the SAS Trusted User's user ID to connect Server definition named Main - Workspace Server N/A Adding a new server and spawner.
-See Standard Server Metadata . to the SAS M Server. to the SAS Metadata Spawner definition N/A Adding a new server with a COM connection.
-See
+Initial IOM Server Configurations Server Location and Type of Server Startup Credentials Used for Server Startup and SAS Metadata Server Connection Metadata Credentials Used in Metadata Configuration Modifying the Configuration SAS Workspace Server Spawner startup script, located in the ObjectSpawner subdirectory of your installation.

-To start the server , the spawner uses the client's credentials to launch the SAS Workspace Server.
-Standard Server Metadata .
-SAS StoredSpawner startupProcessscript, located inServertheObjectSpawnersubdirectory ofyour installation.Modifying the To connect to the SAS Metadata Server, the ObjectSpawner subdirectory also contains the spawner's metadata configuration file, Load-balancing logical server definition named Main- Logical Stored Process Server Logical server credentials, which are specified as the group login of the SAS General Servers group.
-Load balancing.
-See Load Balancing Overview and Load Balancing Metadata .
-Adding a new startup script.
 See Spawner Overview and Invoking the Spawner .
+To connect to the SAS Metadata Server, the ObjectSpawner subdirectory also contains the spawner's metadata configuration file, OMRConfig.xml, which specifies the SAS Trusted User's user ID.
+To start the server, the spawner uses the client's credentials to launch the SAS Standard logical server definition called "Main - Logical Workspace Server" Server definition called "Main - Workspace Server" Spawner definition N/A N/A N/A Pooling.
+See Overview of Pooling.
+Adding a new server and spawner.
+See Standard Server Metadata.
+Adding a new server with a COM connection.
+See Standard Server Metadata.

-OMRConfig.xml, which specifies the SAS Trusted User's user ID to connect Load-balancing server definition named Main - Stored Process Server Multi-user login, which is specified as the group login of the SAS General Servers group.
-This login is the user ID under which the SAS Stored Process Server runs. server and spawner.
-See Standard Server Metadata .
-SAS OLAP Server Startup script or service startup, located in the OLAPServer subdirectory of SAS Stored Process Server.
-To connect to the SAS Metadata Server, the SAS OLAP server uses the SAS Trusted Spawner Staintind logical server definition named Main- Logical OLAP Server N/A Adding a COM connection to the server.
-See Adding a COM Connection . your installation.
-Modifying the startup script or service configuration.
-See Creating and Modifying the SAS OLAP Server Script and Starting the SAS OLAP Server as a Service in the SAS OLAP Server Administrator's Guide.
+Workspace Server.
+SAS Stored ProcessSpawner startup script, located in theTo connect to the SAS MetadataServertheObjectSpawnerObjectSpawnerObjectSpawnersubdirectory of your installation.subdirectory also contains the spawner's metadataModifying the startup script.
+See Spawner Overview and Invoking the Spawner.OMRConfig.xml, which specifies the SAS Trusted User's user ID.To start the server, the spawner uses the login credentials that are owned by the SAS General Servers group to launch the SAS Stored Process Server.
+SAS Metadata Server, the ObjectSpawner subdirectory also contains the Load-balanced logical server definition called "Main - Logical Stored Process Server" Logical server credentials, which are specified as the group login of the SAS General Servers group Load balancing See Load Balancing Overview Adding a new server and Load-balanced server definition called "Main - Stored Process Server" Multi-user login, which is specified as the group login of the SAS General Servers group.
+This login is the user ID under which the SAS Stored Process Server runs. spawner.
+See Standard Serve Metadata . launch the SAS Stored Process Spawner definition N/A SAS OLAP Server Startup script or service startup, located in the OLAPServer subdirectory of your To connect to the SAS Metadata Server, the SAS OLAP server uses the SAS Trusted Standard logical server definition called "Main - Logical OLAP Server"" N/A Adding a COM connection to the server.
+See Adding a COM Connection . installation Modifying the startup script or service configuration.
+See Start SAS OLAP Servers Using a Start-up Script and Start SAS OLAP Servers as a Windows Service in the SAS OLAP Server: Administrator's Guide.
 User's user ID.
 To start the server (if not started as a service), the SAS user credentials are used.
-Server definition named Main - OLAP Server N/A Adding a New Server Definition.
+Server definition called "Main - OLAP Server" N/A Adding a New Server Definition.
 See Standard OLAP Server Metadata (IOM Bridge) and Standard Server Metadata (COM) .
 Also see the Server Manager Help in SAS Management Console.